iceomatic/iceomatic/README.md

 # Hi there 👋, I'm Orion.
 A Mechanical Engineer at heart who fell in love with coding.

 ## 🔭 What I'm currently working on:
-Nothing concrete yet, kind of in between Projects.
+Nothing concrete currently, kind of in between Projects.
 But overall just trying to further my understanding and knowledge in programming and writing clean code.

 ## 🌱 What I'm currently learning:
 - Rust